Androgen receptor: Genomic

 The primary mechanism of action for androgen receptors is direct regulation of gene transcription.

+Androgens (also called androgenic hormones), such as testosterone or dihydrotestosterone, are understood to exert their primary effects through binding to an androgen receptor in the cytosol.
+The receptor is translocated to the nucleus upon androgen binding and ultimately results in the transcriptional regulation of a number of genes via androgen responsive elements.
+This androgen response mechanism is perhaps best known and characterized in the context of male sexual differentiation and puberty, but plays a role in a variety of tissue types and processes.
+Upon binding to androgens, the androgen receptor dissociates from accessory proteins, translocates into the nucleus, dimerizes, and then stimulates transcription of androgen-responsive genes.

 The binding of an androgen to the androgen receptor results in a conformational change in the receptor that, in turn, causes dissociation of heat shock proteins, transport from the cytosol into the cell nucleus, and dimerization.
-The androgen receptor dimer binds to a specific sequence of DNA known as a hormone response element.
+The androgen receptor dimer binds to a specific sequence of DNA known as a hormone response element, where it forms macromolecular protein condensates that might facilitate rapid gene regulation as consequence of local high protein concentrations together with other coregulators.
 Androgen receptors interact with other proteins in the nucleus, resulting in up- or down-regulation of specific gene transcription.
 Up-regulation or activation of transcription results in increased synthesis of messenger RNA, which, in turn, is translated by ribosomes to produce specific proteins.
 One of the known target genes of androgen receptor activation is the insulin-like growth factor 1 receptor (IGF-1R).
 Thus, changes in levels of specific proteins in cells is one way that androgen receptors control cell behavior.

 One function of androgen receptor that is independent of direct binding to its target DNA sequence is facilitated by recruitment via other DNA-binding proteins.
 One example is serum response factor, a protein that activates several genes that cause muscle growth.

 Androgen receptor is modified by post-translational modification through acetylation, which directly promotes AR-mediated transactivation, apoptosis and contact-independent growth of prostate cancer cells.
 AR acetylation is induced by androgens and determines recruitment into chromatin.
 The AR acetylation site is a key target of NAD-dependent and TSA-dependent histone deacetylases and long non-coding RNA.